apblair/CellLayers/README.md

 ---

-To recreate Figure 1C, please open CellLayers/Notebooks/TBX5_Tutorial.ipynb in a Jupyenfarahter environment and run the following cell:
+To recreate **Figure 1C**, please open CellLayers/Notebooks/TBX5_Tutorial.ipynb in a Jupyenfarahter environment and run the following cell:

 **Fig. 1 C** iPSC-derived cardiomyocyte multi resolution analysisfrom 0.1 to 0.5.
 Edges are painted by coexpression of ​TNNT2 ​(red), ​COL1A1 ​(green), andNR2F2 ​(blue).
 Nodes are painted by Silhouette score.
 Arrows on the Ternary plot indicate thedirection of the co-expression scale for each edge in the Sankey chart.